Visuo-Haptic Object Perception for Robots: An Overview: Discussion and Outlook

 \subsection{Multimodal Signal Processing and Applications}

 With regards to signal processing and applications, even though multimodal visuo-haptic approaches for grasping show better results and have the potential to handle use-cases where visual information alone is insufficient, vision-only grasping approaches \cite[e.g.,][]{Levine2018Learning, Mahler2017DexNet, Bousmalis2018Using, James2019SimtoReal} are still more popular.
-Some of the reasons for this are that availability, durability and understanding of vision sensors are better than tactile ones, simulation of vision sensors is easier and more realistic, and the collection, processing and interpretation of visual information are easier compared to tactile sensor readings.
+Some reasons for this popularity are that the availability, durability and understanding of vision sensors are better than tactile ones.
+Moreover, the simulation of vision sensors is easier and more realistic, and the collection, processing and interpretation of visual information are easier than tactile sensor readings.
 On the other side of the spectrum, there are also recent grasping approaches \cite[e.g.,][]{Murali2020Learning, Hogan2018tactile} that only use tactile information, but such approaches are usually only suitable for limited scenarios or parts of the grasping process.

 Thus, future efforts should be concentrated on multimodal approaches.
 However, as discussed by \citet{Xia2022Review}, the main challenge is ensuring safety during the physical contact between the object and the robot necessary for tactile sensing.
 To avoid the hardware dependencies and the safety risks, simulations are a promising alternative to real-world training and data collection for learning-based grasping approaches.
 However, due to the inaccurate nature of simulations, they cannot completely replace, but they can significantly reduce, the amount of real-world data needed.
 Finally, fine-tuning on the real system or sim2real techniques \cite[e.g.,][]{Ding2020SimtoReal, Narang2021SimtoReal} can help to bridge the simulation-to-reality gap.